-- Unresponsive to Engagement Alert - Student does not complete PROD 1000 by week 6 of the trimester it was started. - Student has a cumulative GPA under 2.5 on their transcript (per graduation requirements) - Student did not pass two (2) or more courses opened that term. - Student did not respond, within the next Add/Drop or Major Map Adjustment period, to the Registrar to add non-passing courses back onto their Major Map.
+- Unresponsive to Engagement Alert - Student does not complete PROD 1000 by week 6 of the trimester it was started. - Student has a cumulative GPA under 2.5 on their transcript (per graduation requirements) - Student did not pass two (2) or more courses opened that term - Student did not respond, within the next Add/Drop or course adjustment period, to the Registrar to add nonpassing courses back onto their course schedule.